-Preventing, detecting and diagnosing these conditions early – and managing them efficiently when they occur – is essential to keeping citizens of all ages out of hospital and in good health, while making efficient use of healthcare resources.
+Preventing, detecting, and diagnosing these conditions early – and managing them efficiently when they occur – is essential to keeping citizens of all ages out of the hospital and in good health, while making efficient use of healthcare resources.

-High-quality medical technologies are central to Europe’s fight against CVDs and can be found everywhere, e.g. :
+High-quality medical technologies are central to Europe’s quest for better cardiovascular health and can be found throughout the patient journey: